 Super League: Hull FC's clash against Bradford Bulls postponed until Sunday

-Friday's Super League match between Hull FC and the Bradford at the KC Stadium has been postponed following the closure of the M62.
+Friday's Super League match between Hull FC and the Bradford at the KC Stadium has been postponed until Sunday.

 The match will now be played at 3pm on Sunday after some of the Hull FC players were still attempting to arrive at the stadium after the scheduled 8pm kick-off.